myIR, payments and more

-On your first due date send us your statement of activity through your software.
-You'll also need to send your payment if there is one to make.
+You don't need to enrol or register to use AIM.
+On your first due date send us your statement of activity through your software and we’ll know you’ve chosen to use AIM for the 2019 income year.
+You'll also need to send your payment if there is one to make

 On each AIM due date, your software will work out if you have a payment to make.
 It will collate the information to show us how it came to this amount - this is your statement of activity.

 You'll be able to see it before it's sent to us.
 It's similar to the Summary of financial statements (IR10) form with AIM information added, eg refund instructions.